 - relevant UK legislation, for example GDPR

-The focus of any online training and practice would be on using online video platforms, not text-based counselling.
+The focus of any online training and practice should be on using online video platforms, not text-based counselling.

-Clients will need to be based in the UK as there are additional legislative and insurance issues for practice in other countries.
+Clients receiving online counselling must be based in the UK as there are additional legislative and insurance issues for practice in other countries.